Office of Program Policy Analysis and Government Accountability

 What are the applicable statutes?

-Article IX, Section 7(d), Constitution of the State of Florida; and Chs.
-1001 Part IV, and 1004 Part II, Florida Statutes.
+Article IX, section 7(d) of the Florida Constitution and Chs.
+1001 Part IV and 1004 Part II, Florida Statutes

 Whom do I contact for help?